ArctosDB/documentation-wiki/_documentation/agent.markdown

 ### Agent Type

-matches values used in the [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAGENT_TYPE).
+Agent Type matches values used in the [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAGENT_TYPE).

 ### Agent ID

-matches the (internal, primary key) `agent_id` (an integer).
+Agent ID matches the (internal, primary key) `agent_id` (an integer).

 ### Agent Name Type

-matches values used in a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAGENT_NAME_TYPE).
+Agent Name Type matches values used in a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAGENT_NAME_TYPE).

 ### Agent Name

-matches names of the chosen type.
+Agent Name matches names of the chosen type.

 ### Address

-matches any part of [any
-address](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTADDRESS_TYPE),
-including mailing addresses, telephone numbers, and email addresses.
+Address matches any part of [any address](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTADDRESS_TYPE), including mailing addresses, telephone numbers, and email addresses.

 ### Agent Status

-matches values from a [code
+Agent Status matches values from a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAGENT_STATUS).
-table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAGENT_STATUS).
 This may be combined with "**Match**" and **Status Date** to locate agents reported in an event, agents having an event on a date, or events